Skip to content

 What are the average energy bills in the UK?

-As of July 1, 2025, a typical household using a standard amount of gas and electricity and paying via direct debit will see an average annual bill of £1,720.
-This represents a 7% decrease from the previous energy price cap of £1,849.
+A typical household using a standard amount of gas and electricity and paying via direct debit will see an average annual bill of £1,862 ^ due to the energy price cap.

 Energy prices can go up and down and your gas and electricity bill could be higher or lower, depending on how much you use, the size of your house, and where you live in the UK.